-The 6500 is typically used to calibrate and check air data instruments like altimeters, climb indicators, and airspeed/ Mach indicators in an instrument shop.
-This section will explain how to use the 6500 to perform these functions.
+The 6300 is typically used to calibrate and check air data instruments like altimeters, climb indicators, and airspeed/ Mach indicators on an aircraft.
+It is also used to leak-check the Pitot/ Static system of an aircraft.
+This section will explain how to use the 6300 to perform these functions.